 TV and radio

-Federation University Australia pays a Part VA licence fee which allows staff to copy and communicate television or radio broadcasts (free-to-air or pay tv/subscription) for educational purposes without seeking permission from the copyright owner.
+Federation University Australia pays an s.113P licence fee which allows staff to copy and communicate television or radio broadcasts (free-to-air or pay tv/subscription) for educational purposes without seeking permission from the copyright owner.
 Copying limits and requirements are discussed below.

 You can copy and communicate and entire broadcast and there is no limit to the number of copies you can make.
 Access to any copies must be limited to staff and students only.

 You can copy podcasts of television or radio material from an Australian broadcaster from the internet provided they have already been aired by the network.

 You cannot copy or communicate material from a commercially available video or DVD.
 For example you could not copy or communicate an excerpt from the documentary series The Life of Birds from a DVD purchased at the ABC shop.
 For more information see our audio-visual materials page.

 You cannot copy audio-visual material on the internet, unless already aired by an Australian network, without permission of the copyright holder.
 For more information visit the internet page.